rubenhortas/rubenhortas.github.io/_posts/2022-07-22-upload-a-package-to-pypi.md

 ## Update the tools

-We well need to have isntalled the last version of *build* and *twine*:
+We well need to have installed the last version of *build* and *twine*:

 ```shell
 python3 -m pip install --upgrade build